 The response of PM and VOCs to climate change is more complicated than that for ozone because of the diversity of PM and VOCs components, compensating effects, and general uncertainty in GCM projections of the future hydrological cycle.
-Precipitation frequency, which largely determines PM loss, is expected to increase globally but to decrease in southern North America and southern Europe.
+Precipitation frequency, which largely determines PM loss, is expected to increase.
+The latest cyclone "PHONY" of last May 2019 in India at Bay of Bengal of Indian Ocean took a serious impact on social economy ultimately besides life and material loss.

+globally but to decrease in southern North America and southern Europe.
 PM is highly sensitive to mixing depths but there is no consensus among models on how these will respond to climate change.